 Assault by Strangulation Lawyer Greensboro, NC

 Assault by Strangulation is an interesting charge in North Carolina, as our Criminal Lawyers often see this charge with reference to a Domestic Assault.
-This charge is a higher level charge than Assault on a Female and our Assault by Strangulation lawyers look into issues surrounding these cases and possible defenses below.
+This charge is a higher level charge than Assault on a Female because it’s a felony and on this page our Assault by Strangulation lawyers look into issues surrounding these cases and possible defenses below.
 Let’s get started.

 assault by strangulation lawyer